rvagg/archived-npm-download-db/README.md

 Retrieve the download count for a given package over a given period where `start` and `end` are standard `Date` objects.
 If no `end` date is provided, receive just the downloads for the `start` day.
 The callback will be provided either with an `Error` (including in the case that the package can't be found) or an integer with the count.

+### `db.packageCounts(package, start, end, callback)`

+Like `db.packageCount()` but provides an array of entries where each entry is a day in the given range.
+Each element of the array contains an object which has the properties `day` which is a string in the format `YYYY-MM-DD` and `count` which is the total downloads on that day.

 ### `db.packageRank(package, callback)`

 Retrieve the latest rank for a given package.
 The callback will be provided either with an `Error` (including in the case that the package can't be found) or an object containing a number of properties related to the rank: